Ulixes-8/Motion-Planning-and-Control-for-Dual-Manipulator-Robot/README.md

 This software was written to solve a coursework assignment at the University of Edinburgh.
 The course is titled "Advanced Robotics".
 It received a final mark of 100%.
 Most of the work is in control.py, path.py, and inverse_geometry.py.

-A detailed report of the software can be found [here](https://drive.google.com/file/d/10zo4TWWDlOM3nlfkRpiw888XQgvwbM0A/view?usp=sharing).
+A detailed report of the software can be found [here](https://drive.google.com/file/d/10zo4TWWDlOM3nlfkRpiw888XQgvwbM0A/view?usp=sharing), which includes links to video demonstrations.

 # Advanced Robotics (INFR112132022) software labs